scran_pca

 const Block_ * block,

-If one batch has many more cells than the others, it will dominate the PCA by driving the axes of maximum variance.
-This may mask interesting aspects of variation in the smaller batches.
-To mitigate this, we scale each batch in inverse proportion to its size (see BlockedPcaOptions::block_weight_policy).
-This ensures that each batch contributes equally to the (conceptual) gene-gene covariance matrix and thus the rotation vectors.
-The vector of residuals for each cell (or the original expression values, if BlockedPcaOptions::components_from_residuals = false) is then projected to the subspace defined by these rotation vectors to obtain that cell's PC coordinates.
+blocked_pca() will adjust the contribution from blocks of cells so that each block contributes more or less equally to the PCA.
+This ensures that the definition of the axes of maximum variance are not dominated by the largest block, potentially masking interesting variation in the smaller blocks. blocked_pca() scales the expression values for each block so that each "sufficiently large" block contributes equally to the gene-gene covariance matrix and thus the rotation vectors.
+(See BlockedPcaOptions::block_weight_policy for the choice of weighting scheme.)
+The vector of residuals for each cell - or the original expression values, if BlockedPcaOptions::components_from_residuals = false - is then projected to the subspace defined by these rotation vectors to obtain that cell's PC scores.

 Template Parameters